webpack/webpack/README.md

 (In chronological order)

-* @google for [Google Web Toolkit (GWT)](https://code.google.com/p/google-web-toolkit), which aims to compile Java to Javascript.
+* @google for [Google Web Toolkit (GWT)](https://code.google.com/p/google-web-toolkit), which aims to compile Java to JavaScript.
 It features a similar [Code Splitting](https://code.google.com/p/google-web-toolkit/wiki/CodeSplitting) as webpack.
 * @medikoo for [modules-webmake](https://github.com/medikoo/modules-webmake), which is a simlar project. webpack was born because I wanted Code Splitting for modules-webpack.
 Interestingly the [Code Splitting issue is still open](https://github.com/medikoo/modules-webmake/issues/7) (thanks also to @Phoscur for the discussion).
 * @substack for [browserify](http://browserify.org/), which is a similar project and source for many ideas.
 * @jrburke for [require.js](http://requirejs.org/), which is a similar project and source for many ideas.